dbgx/lldb.nvim/README.md

 ```
     Plug "critiqjo/lldb.nvim"
 ```
-Of course you are free to manually copy the files to your nvimrc folder if you prefer that for whatever weird reason.
+Or you can manually copy the files to your `~/.nvimrc` folder if you prefer that for some reason.

 Note: After installing (or updating) a plugin that uses Neovim's remote plugin API, you may have to execute: